Hepatitis A & Hepatitis A Vaccine Quick Facts

 - Common side effects from the hepatitis A vaccine include soreness around injection site, headache, low-grade fever, and fatigue.15 Reported serious side effects following hepatitis A (VAQTA, HAVRIX, & TWINRIX) vaccination include anaphylaxis, thrombocytopenia, encephalopathy, multiple sclerosis, Guillain-Barre Syndrome, and more;16 17 18

-- Using the MedAlerts search engine, as of May 31, 2019, there have been more than 41,240 reports of hepatitis A vaccine reactions, hospitalizations, injuries and deaths following hepatitis A vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS), including 142 related deaths, 3,292 hospitalizations, and 865 related disabilities;
+- Using the MedAlerts search engine, as of March 31, 2020, there have been more than 43,130 reports of hepatitis A vaccine reactions, with over 25 percent (10,916) of reaction occuring in children under 3 years of age.
+Reports made to the federal Vaccine Adverse Events Reporting System (VAERS) note hospitalizations, injuries and deaths following hepatitis A vaccinations, including 152 related deaths, 3,393 hospitalizations, and 904 related disabilities;

 Food & Drug Administration (FDA)